 Bathrooms, in particular, often use a lot of lightbulbs.
 There’s one in the shower, one where the toilet is, and often several above the mirror.
 In other words, the cumulative effect of switching to LEDs in the bathroom might be greater than in other rooms.
 It’ll cut down seriously on the daily energy usage.
-Other ways to help with electricity is to cut back on items like hair dryers, straightening irons, and similar appliances.
+Another way to help with electricity is to cut back on items like hair dryers, straightening irons, and similar appliances.
 Anything that uses heat uses a lot of power.

 6. On-Demand Water Heaters

 Speaking of heating, water heaters of the past weren’t nearly as efficient as the on-demand water heaters that are available today.
-The old ones would heat water constantly, even when it wasn’t being used, then let it cool and heat it again, and that’s not even getting into how many actually run out of hot water.
-On-demand, or tankless, water heaters only heat the water when the hot water tap is turned on and stop only when it’s turned off.
+The old ones would heat water constantly, even when it wasn’t being used, then let it cool and heat it again, and that’s not even getting into how many run out of hot water.
+On-demand or tankless, water heaters only heat the water when the hot water tap is turned on and stop only when it’s turned off.